 (Say, “I have been commanded to worship Allah, with sincere devotion to Him,) ** (and I have been commanded to be the first of those who submit to Allah.”) ** (Say, “I truly fear, if I were to disobey my Lord, the punishment of a momentous Day.”) ** (Say, “It is Allah alone Whom I worship, with sincere devotion to Him.) {39/11-14}

 Q) What is Islam?
-Is it the religion of Prophet Mohammad only or invented by Prophet Mohammad?
+Is it the religion of Prophet Mohammad only or invented by him?

 A) Islam is submission to Allah, believing in His Oneness, complying obediently with His commands, and denouncing polytheism and its adherents.
 Allah almighty sent Prophets to teach mankind how to worship Him; starting with Adam, including Noah, Abraham, Moses, Jesus and the last of the messengers, Muhammad (peace be upon them all).
 The Islamic position is that all of these prophets came with the same message, that there is no deity worthy of worship except the One True God, known in Arabic as Allah.
 So Islam is the religion of All prophets.
 It is neither started by prophet Mohammad nor it is invented by him.
 Islam is the only religion accepted by Allah (God).
 Islam is a natural way of life that encourages one to give due attention to their relationship with Allah and His creation.
 Islam teaches that it is through the doing of good deeds and seeking the pleasure of Allah that souls find true happiness and peace.
 It is in this context that the word Islam derives from the root word “salam,” or peace.
 Islam combines between the spirit and the mind.
 It meets the needs of both the spirit and the body.
 Islam is a complete and comprehensive way of life leading to a balanced way of living.
 Islam brings civilization and happiness to humanity.
 Islamic principles and teachings can provide realistic, fair and objective solutions to the prevention of individual, family, social and international problems which are threatening the existence of human communities throughout the world.
 Islam is not only a spiritual need fulfilled by Muslims in mosques through prayers and supplications ; Nor is it a mere set of views and beliefs espoused by its adherents; Nor is it merely a comprehensive economic system; Nor is it simply a set of rules and principles for building society and a system; Nor is it only a set of moral values and manners for dealing with others; Rather, it is a comprehensive way of life which covers all aspects of life without exception.